-From this height, the city has the ugly visage of failed
+From this height, this city has the ugly visage of failed

 possibilities, scraps of dystopia sequinned on her